fallen-icarus/cardano-options/README.md

 ### Supported Features

 - **Native Support for All Assets** - all assets are directly supported as offered assets, asked assets, and premium assets.
+For example, Alice can offer an options contract that swaps ADA -> AGIX and have the premium paid in DJED.
 - **Direct Payments to Writers** - buyers make payments directly to addresses specified by the writers.
 This means writers do not need to wait until after the contract finishes to claim the proceeds from the premium payments.
+Additionally, when a contract is executed, the proceeds *also* go directly to the writer.
 - **Assortment of Possible Terms** - when a writer creates a new contract for sale, they can offer a selection of terms for the buyer to choose from.
 This enables writers to use more advanced trading strategies and risk-management techniques.
+For example, when Alice wants to create an options contract for swapping 100 ADA to AGIX with a premium paid in DJED, she can let the buyer pick either 1) a premium of 0.80 DJED, an expiration in 1 month, and a strike price of 0.5 AGIX/ADA, or 2) a premium of 1.10 DJED, an expiration in 3 months, and a strike price of 0.7 AGIX/ADA. *She can set all terms exactly how she likes!* No algorithms can force her to sell terms she doesn't want.
 - **Tradable Contracts** - when a buyer purchases a new contract, they are given a Key NFT for that new contract.
 Whoever controls this Key NFT is able to execute the associated options contract.
 This Key NFT can be freely traded on *any* DApp, especially those meant to act as secondary markets for financial assets.
 - **A Single DApp Address for Each Writer** - every writer gets their own personal DApp address.
-All contracts created by this writer are held in their personal address.
-This makes it very easy for front-ends to integrate Cardano-Options as well as for writers to manage the stake/voting power for assets in the DApp.
+All contracts created by this writer are held in their personal DApp address.
+This makes it very easy for front-ends to integrate Cardano-Options as well as for writers to manage the stake/voting power for assets currently locked in active contracts.
 - **Efficient Off-chain Sorting of Contracts** - by using beacons tokens, users can easily query the protocol for any information they may want.
 These beacon queries can even be combined to create more complicated queries.
-For example, buyers can see all current contracts for sale that are offering DJED, and asking for a premium paid in ADA.
+For example, buyers can see all current contracts for sale that are offering DJED *and* asking for a premium paid in ADA.
 - **Democratic Upgradability** - users decide if and when to upgrade to a new version of the DApp.
 No one can decide this for them, or force them to move to a new version (eg, by freezing all functionality for the current version).
 - **Full Composability** - this protocol is natively composable with all other DeFi DApps.
 It can even be composed with itself: an options writer can close an expired contract and immediately create a new contract for sale in a single transaction.
+Another possible composition is buying one options contract and creating one to sell in a single transaction.
+These compositions allow for very advanced trading strategies while keeping risk to an absolute minimum.

 ## Specification